The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems

 Exemplary denoising and \gls{dct} inpainting results are shown in \Cref{denoising-results,dct-inpainting-results}.
 We see from these that the learned \gls{gmm} prior also provides visually the best reconstruction results.
-Moreover, the performance of all models improves as we go from highly textured test images to test images with many constant regions, which is a consequence of $K$ in the improper prior being only a collection of horizontal and vertical gradient filters that cannot capture more rich image statistics.
+The performance in all models deteriorates as we go from test images with many constant regions to highly textured test images.
+This happens because the linear operator $K$ in the improper prior is only a collection of horizontal and vertical gradient filters and therefore cannot capture richer image statistics.
 Finally, the computed pixel-wise standard deviations in the models with \gls{gmm} and Laplace factors correlate strongly with the edges of the test images, which is considerably less the case for the other two models.

-Note that these experiments do not evaluate the best reconstruction performance that can be obtained from each prior model.
-For instance, it is well-known that the reconstruction performance for the prior models with Laplace and Student-t factors can be improved by switching from computing the conditional mean to the conditional mode and by tweaking the trade-off parameter $\lambda$ accordingly.
+Note that these experiments do not evaluate the best reconstruction performance that can be obtained from each model.
+For instance, it is well-known that the reconstruction performance for the models with Laplace and Student-t factors can be improved by switching from computing the conditional mean to the conditional mode and by tweaking the trade-off parameter $\lambda$ accordingly.
 This would bring their average \gls{psnr} boost much closer to the one obtained for the learned \gls{gmm} prior.
 However, this evaluation and the one given in \Cref{fig:gradient_marginals} do evaluate how suited the considered improper priors are as statistical models of natural images.
 Therefore, these experiments and the image prior sampling experiments suggest that total variation and fields-of-experts models with Student-t factors are poor priors for natural images.